-With an aristocratic aura, the Maltese is the kind of dog one would want by their side through thick and thin.
+With an aristocratic aura, the Maltese are the kind of dog one would want by their side through thick and thin.

 As far as canines go, this is a truly impressive breed.
 Exactly what qualities and traits make it so special will be elaborated further on in this article, but to summarize, you ought to know one thing for sure: Do not be fooled by the looks.

-Despite its tiny body, the Maltese is an agile and vigorous breed.
+Despite its tiny body, the Maltese are an agile and vigorous breed.

 The phrase “good things come in small packages” is perhaps the aptest way to describe a Maltese.